nrfconnect/Asset-Tracker-Template/docs/common/configuration.md

 - Polls shadow and checks FOTA at `update_interval`

 **Use case**: Reduced power consumption, batch data transmission

+> [!WARNING]
+> While low intervals are supported, they can cause network congestion and connectivity issues, especially in poor network conditions.
+Choose intervals appropriate for your network quality, use case and device mode.

 ## Remote configuration from cloud